mcw-anesthesiology/shout-outs/README.md

 Supports selecting registered WordPress users from a list, or entering a write-in if the recipient is anonymous, unknown, or a group.
+Submissions are anonymous by default, but the submitter can opt to show their name if logged in, or enter a name if desired or if not logged in.

 Use the `[shoutouts-form /]` shortcode to add to any block, page, or post.